top of page

 'A' Gully, Cumbria, England

-The Alphabet’s Most Mysterious Ravine
+The Alphabet’s Most Mysterious Ravine!

-A gully on the eastern side of Broad Crag near Wast Water lake in the Lake District National Park
+A gully on the eastern side of Broad Crag near Wast Water Lake in the Lake District National Park

-Why the quotation marks?
+The Quotation Marks Mystery: Why the quotation marks?
 Nobody’s entirely sure.
 It might be a typographical quirk that crept into official maps and just never left - sort of like how the internet kept “LOL” even when no one was actually laughing.
 Or perhaps it was someone’s attempt to signal that this is a code, not a full name.
 Either way, ‘A’ Gully is now one of the only places in Britain whose name is also a single-letter literary device.

-Historical Context: Mountains, Maps, and Miscommunication
+Historical Context:

 Climbers, rescue services, and even the British military often assign letters to gullies and ridges on difficult peaks so they can plan safe routes or coordinate evacuations.
 As these shorthand names were passed from maps to common use, they solidified into semi-official toponyms.